They went on and played at Fresno City College, house parties and several other hall shows all the while refining their

 lightning-fast, all-downstrokes style of staccato rhythm playing similar to Johnny Ramone.

 long before anyone else I knew, [the cutting-edge personality again].
-Marcus sold crop insurance and
+Marcus got into farming and Wayne played

-The SUBS did make a studio recording which to my knowledge has never seen the light of day.
+The SUBS did make a studio recording which at the time of this writing had never seen the light of day.

-There is something that's so good when these types of movements are in the beginning stages
+There is something that's so good when these types of movements are in the beginning stges because it's so

 Dale Stewart email@example.com